moosocialdev/moowp/moowp/readme.txt

 ==Purchase mooSocial License for WordPress ==

 Self-hosted license: See our Pricing Page.
-Cloud package: See our [ Subscription plan] (https://moosocial.com/moo-cloud/).
+Cloud package: See our Subscription plan.

 == Installation ==
 See mooWP installation guide.